Can we understand an auxetic pion-photon transition form factor within QCD? BaBar faces Belle: Conclusions

+A second theoretical ingredient of our investigation is the inclusion of the Gegenbauer coefficient $a_6$ into the theoretical scheme to calculate the pion DA and the pion-photon TFF, considering its uncertainties as correlated ``noise''.
+While a finite photon virtuality influences the TFF predictions at lower values of $Q^2$ causing suppression, the inclusion of a third parameter in the representation of the pion DA affects the result for the TFF mainly in the large-$Q^2$ domain by increasing the error width of the theoretical band of predictions.
+This suffices to increase even further the compliance of our predictions with the Belle data (Fig.\ \ref{fig:BMS.3D.FF}).

-On the other hand, provided the \babar data will be confirmed, the main characteristic of the flat-top $\pi$ DA is that there are no features at some value of $x$ that makes that particular longitudinal-momentum fraction stand out.
+Indeed, our current investigation in conjunction with our recent works \cite{BMPS11,BMPS12,BMPS12_LC2012} gives evidence that, staying within the standard QCD approach based on collinear factorization, the best overall agreement with all available data (cf. Fig.\ \ref{fig:pionFF-theor-data}) is provided by BMS-like pion DAs that represent a compromise between two conflicting urges: to have enough enhancement in the lower $Q^2$ in order to reach the data from below, while, on the other hand, to limit that enhancement from above at higher $Q^2$ so that the scaled TFF saturates and scaling prevails.
+Clearly, such a behavior cannot comply with a power-law which is an indication that the system is scale-free.
+In fact, an auxetic TFF would correspond to a flat-top pion DA whose main characteristic is that there are no features at some value of $x$ that makes that particular longitudinal-momentum fraction stand out.
 There are no ``dips'' and ``humps'' anywhere.
-This lends itself to a pion interpretation as being a ``pointlike'' particle \cite{RRBGGT10}, in the sense that it behaves as a unit without revealing its internal constituents, despite the large momentum $Q^2$ with which it was probed.
-It is worth mentioning that the predictions for the pion TFF extracted from two independent AdS/QCD approaches \cite{GR08,BCT11} disagree with the high-$Q^2$ trend of the \babar data, while being in good agreement with the results of the BMS formalism.
+This scaling behavior with $x$ lends itself to a pion interpretation as being a ``pointlike'' particle \cite{RRBGGT10}, in the sense that it behaves as a unit without revealing its internal constituents, despite the large momentum $Q^2$ with which it was probed.

+It is worth mentioning that the predictions for the pion TFF extracted from two independent AdS/QCD approaches \cite{GR08,BCT11} (see also \cite{BTK2013}) disagree with the high-$Q^2$ trend of the \babar data, while being in good agreement with the results of the BMS formalism.
+A full scale explanation of the antithetic trend of the \babar data relative to Belle and to the \babar data on the $\eta(\eta')-\gamma$ transition within the confines of QCD cannot be given at present.
 New experimental data on the spacelike TFFs of the pseudoscalar mesons $\pi^0, \eta, \eta'$ could provide a litmus test of the corresponding DAs of these hadrons shedding also light on the underlying mechanisms of QCD to create them.